Kristin Byrd, Ph.D.

 Current Position

 I am an applied landscape ecologist with expertise in vegetation ecology, remote sensing, integrated landscape modeling and stakeholder engagement.
-I lead interdisciplinary teams in landscape-scale studies of Nature-based Climate Solutions provided by wetlands and working lands.
-Research topics address coastal ecosystem controls on hurricane impacts and sustainability of ecosystem services.
-I integrate models of land use and management, climate and hydrological change to identify climate adaptation opportunities.
-I analyze multispectral and hyperspectral imagery to quantify ecosystem condition.
-My work spans U.S. coastal wetlands, the State of California and the Central Valley, California and Puget Sound, Washington.
-I emphasize the use of open data and open source software to easily reproduce, update and transfer information.
-All projects feature extensive outreach to land managers to aid natural resources decision making.
+I lead interdisciplinary teams in landscape-scale studies that help guide conservation planning, climate adaptation, and nature-based solutions within wetlands and working lands.
+My project sites span U.S. coastal wetlands, the State of California, and Puget Sound, Washington.
+I prioritize the use of open data and open-source software to make information readily available.
+All projects feature extensive outreach to land managers and landowners to support natural resources decision making.

 Current Projects